puzzlef/louvain-communities-openmp-dynamic/README.md

 is normally set to `0` (we want to maximize our modularity gain), but the same thing does not apply for `tolerance`.
 Adjusting values of `tolerance` between each pass have been observed to impact the runtime of the algorithm, without significantly affecting the modularity of obtained communities.

-In this experiment, we compare the performance of *two different types* of **naive** **dynamic Louvain** with respect to the *static* version.
-The **last** approach (`louvainSeqDynamicLast`) considers the community membership of each vertex *after* the Louvain algorithm has *converged* (community membership from the "last" pass) and then performs the Louvain algorithm upon the new (updated) graph.
-This is *similar* to naive dynamic approaches with other algorithms.
-On the other hand, the **first** approach (`louvainSeqDynamicFirst`) considers the community membership of each vertex right after the *first pass* of the Louvain algorithm (this is the first community membership hierarchy) and then performs the Louvain algorithm upon the updated graph.
-With this approach, we allow the affected vertices to choose their community membership from the first pass itself, which which to my intuition would lead to better communities.
+In this experiment, we compare the performance of *three different types* of OpenMP-based **dynamic Louvain** with respect to the *static* version.
+We also compare with sequential static approach.

+**Naive dynamic**:
+- We start with previous community membership of each vertex (instead of each vertex its own community).

+**Delta screening**:
+- All edge batches are undirected, and sorted by source vertex-id.
+- For edge additions across communities with source vertex `i` and highest modularity changing edge vertex `j*`, `i`'s neighbors and `j*`'s community is marked as affected.
+- For edge deletions within the same community `i` and `j`, `i`'s neighbors and `j`'s community is marked as affected.

+**Frontier-based**:
+- All source and destination vertices are marked as affected for insertions and deletions.
+- For edge additions across communities with source vertex `i` and destination vertex `j`, `i` is marked as affected.
+- For edge deletions within the same community `i` and `j`, `i` is marked as affected.
+- Vertices whose communities change in local-moving phase have their neighbors marked as affected.

-First, we compute the community membership of each vertex using the static Louvain algorithm (`louvainSeqLast`).
-We also run the static Louvain algorithm for only one pass (`louvainSeqFirst`).
-We then generate *batches* of *insertions* *(+)* and *deletions (-)* of edges of sizes 500, 1000, 5000, ...
+First, we compute the community membership of each vertex using the static Louvain algorithm.
+We then generate *batches* of *insertions (+)* and *deletions (-)* of edges of sizes 500, 1000, 5000, ...
 100000.
 For each batch size, we generate *five* different batches for the purpose of *averaging*.
 Each batch of edges (insertion / deletion) is generated randomly such that the selection of each vertex (as endpoint) is *equally probable*.
 We choose the Louvain *parameters* as `resolution = 1.0`, `tolerance = 1e-2` (for local-moving phase) with *tolerance* decreasing after every pass by a factor of